Home and Away Invitational League

 The Home and Away Invitational League was an intercollegiate basketball and volleyball league in the Philippines formed in 2004.
-It was administered by a group led by Far Eastern University Athletic Heads Anton Montinola and Mark Molina.
+It was administered by a group led by Far Eastern University athletic heads Anton Montinola and Mark Molina.

-The member teams were from different leagues around Metro Manila, namely the Ateneo de Manila University, the De La Salle University-Manila, the University of the East, the University of Santo Tomas, and the Far Eastern University from the University Athletic Association of the Philippines,the De La Salle-College of Saint Benilde, the Emilio Aguinaldo College, the Lyceum of the Philippines University, and the San Beda College from the NCAA.
+The member teams were from different leagues around Metro Manila, namely Ateneo de Manila University, De La Salle University-Manila, University of the East, University of Santo Tomas, and Far Eastern University from the University Athletic Association of the Philippines, De La Salle-College of Saint Benilde, Emilio Aguinaldo College, Lyceum of the Philippines University, and San Beda College from the NCAA.